grzegorz-krajewski/hytale-miners-echo/README.md

 Miner Echo was designed as a custom artifact that works like a primitive sonar or geological scanner.

-When activated, it processes a selected area in front of the player and temporarily reveals the block structure, making it easier to inspect underground rock formations and mineral-related areas.
+When activated, it processes a selected area and temporarily reveals the underground block structure, making it easier to inspect rock formations and mineral-related zones.

 This creates a more interactive and system-driven alternative to traditional resource checking.